merenlab/anvio/anvio/docs/workflows/ecophylo.md

 The ecophylo workflow can leverage any [HMM](https://anvio.org/vocabulary/#hidden-markov-models-hmms) that models amino acid sequences.
 If the user chooses an [HMM](https://anvio.org/vocabulary/#hidden-markov-models-hmms) for a [single-copy core gene](https://anvio.org/vocabulary/#single-copy-core-gene-scg), such as ribosomal protein, the workflow will yield multi-domain taxonomic profiles of metagenomes *de facto*.

+{:.notice}
+If you have never run an anvi'o snakemake workflow, please checkout the [anvi'o snakemake workflow tutorial](https://merenlab.org/2018/07/09/anvio-snakemake-workflows/).
+This is where you can learn the basics of how anvi'o leverages Snakemake to process data.
+In fact, the EcoPhylo workflow uses the anvi'o metagenomics workflow to profile protein families across metagenomes.

 ## Required input

 The minimum requirements of the ecophylo workflow are the following: